FAQs:

 Where are you based?

-Narrative Recovery Mentorship
+Mentorship

 What is Narrative Recovery & Creative Development Mentorship?

-How do sessions work?
+How are sessions structured?

-Is it therapy?
+Is this therapy?

-How do I book?
+How do I get started?

 Workshops & Field Guides

-The “I” Rewritten is the signature workshop of The Poet’s Room—a guided exploration of identity, authorship, and recovery through creative practice.
-It’s currently being adapted into a digital, self-paced format.
+The “I” Rewritten is the signature guided workshop—an exploration of authorship, recovery, and the creative process.
+It’s currently being redesigned as a digital, self-paced experience, with future live sessions announced through The Poet’s Room on Substack.

 What are Field Guides?

-How do I prepare for a mentorship session?
+How do I book a service?